SolidLabResearch/solid-stream-aggregator-demo/README.md

 and the other for the average heart rate of the patient 2 (/averageHRPatient3).
 - When triggering the API endpoint, the aggregator will fetch the latest events from the solid pod, aggregate them and then publish the aggregated stream to the aggregation pod.
-- The aggregator also supports queries which are not predecided.
-For example, you can pass a SPARQL query to the aggregator.